-In this digital age, social media is what makes your business visible to a million eyes.
+In this digital age, social media makes your business visible to a million eyes.
 Of course, you know that already!

-But, for those of you who have entirely focused their digital marketing strategies on Facebook, Twitter, and LinkedIn so far – Pinterest is your think-out-of-the-box.
+But, for those of you who have entirely focused your digital marketing strategies on Facebook, Twitter, and LinkedIn so far – Pinterest is your think-out-of-the-box.

 It’s your new avenue to reach more people, enhance your brand, and grow your business successfully.

-According to a study, Pinterest with nearly 300 million users per month, and it is a platform that drives more traffic than YouTube, Google+, and LinkedIn combined and is only second to Facebook.
+According to a study, Pinterest has nearly 300 million users per month, and it is a platform that drives more traffic than YouTube, Google+, and LinkedIn combined and is only second to Facebook.

 It’s no secret that Pinterest, over time, has managed to make its way through and emerge as a better alternative for its giant rivals.

 A study has found that internet users regard it as a better platform that lets them spend time more effectively and usefully.